robert-hh/Micropython-Editor/README.md

 **2.33** Scroll step is 1 for keyboard and 3 for mouse

 **2.34** Added a branch with character mode mark/cut/paste/delete.
 Intended to be the new master

+**2.35** Change behaviour of the column position durign vertical moves, in that it tries to keep the position